Richard Stanely 'Dick' Stevens was born May 27, 1920 in Regina, Saskatchewan to parents Jack and Kate Stevens. He was the oldest of 4 children.

 Dick will always be remembered as a very loving and caring Husband, Father, Grandfather, Great-Grandfather and neighbor.

-To send flowers to the family of Richard Stevens, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Richard Stevens, please visit Tribute Store